FierceEagle/fierceeagle.github.io/index.md

 ### What is a Tesco?

 Tesco is the largest supermarket chain in the UK and thus also the largest out of the four domestic chains *(Asda, Sainsbury's, Tesco and Morrisons)* in the UK.
-It is widely spread all over Greater London, as can be seen below.
+Today, it is widely spread all over Greater London Metropolitian Area, as can be seen below.
+Tesco today has multiple subsidaries and has entered the internation market.
+However today, we look into where it all began for Tesco, in London. *If you zoom in you might even find the original Tesco in **Hackney***.

 {% include Store_Locations_London.html %}

+### Where we are heading

 To give a rough outline, we start off with a <a href='#PreCurs'>precursory look</a> into the data we have collected.
 We also look into the question <a href='#WhoIsTesco'>"Who is a Tesco Customer?"</a>.